 The Dean’s Cup, initiated in 1963 by Deans E.R.
 Latty and J.D.
 Johnston, is Duke’s premier oral advocacy competition.
 Held annually for second- and third-year students and organized by the Moot Court Board, the Dean’s Cup seeks to highlight the school’s best appellate advocates.
 The competition centers around a case taught in the Appellate Practice class offered every fall.

-Those wishing to compete in this year’s Dean’s Cup should complete the online registration form linked below by 5PM on October 12th, 2012.
+Those wishing to compete in this year’s Dean’s Cup should complete the online registration form linked below by a date TBD.
 Please read the competition rules before registering.
 Once you register you are honor-bound to compete.
 You may only withdraw under extreme circumstances.

 The sixteen competitors with the highest oral advocacy scores will qualify for the round-robin Semifinals.
 Competitors will be power-matched into eight two-person teams based on their standing in the preliminary rounds.
 Four teams will be assigned to represent the Petitioner and four teams will be assigned to represent the Respondent.
 Each team will argue four times—once against each team representing the opposite side—in front panels of faculty judges.
 In addition, each team must submit a full-length brief to be graded by three faculty members.
 Briefs will be graded based on persuasiveness, writing style, legal reasoning, logical organization, citation format, and adherence to the brief requirements.
 Brief scores will account for twenty percent of the final ranking and oral argument scores accounted for the remaining eighty percent.